LearnityUs/Tuwa-Web/README.md

 the slow process of feature requests.
 We welcome all people and ideas to help make TUWA a better app.
 View TUWA at [tuwa.netlify.app](https://tuwa.netlify.app).

+## Want to help?

+There are many ways to contribute to the development of TUWA.
+You can help by reporting bugs, requesting features, translating via [Crowdin](https://crowdin.com/project/gunn-tuwa). or even contributing code.
+Feel free to do any of these things!

 ## Feature Progress

 -   [ ] Schedules